-- Add the marinated fish to this mixture and keep aside for another 10 minutes.
+- Add the marinated fish to this mixture and keep it aside for another 10 minutes.

 - Deep fry the fingers until golden brown on medium heat.
 Keep flipping them once in a while using a slotted spoon.
 Do not overcrowd the pan while frying the fingers.
 Fry them in batches, otherwise, they will not turn out crispy.

 - Once the fingers are browned and crispy, drain them on a plate lined with paper tissues.

 - Serve hot with a dipping sauce.